Ohmydish.com

 Finishing the Babi Pongteh - 2 hours + 30 minutes

-Heat a little oil in a Dutch oven or other heavy-bottomed pan and fry the shallot, finely chopped garlic and the cinnamon stick for a few minutes.
+Heat a little oil in a dutch oven or other heavy-bottomed pan and fry the shallot, finely chopped garlic and the cinnamon stick for a few minutes.
 As soon as the cinnamon scent is released properly you can add 2 tablespoons of bean paste.

 Fry the bean paste briefly and then add palm sugar and soy sauce.